-That’s not to say the basics of reducing, reusing and recycling aren’t still vital, but the newest ideas take it up a notch and breath fresh life into environmentally and socially conscious initiatives.
-So many new initiatives, in fact, we had to share the top ten:
+That’s not to say the basics of reducing, reusing, and recycling isn’t still vital.
+Still, the newest ideas take it up a notch and breathe fresh life into environmentally and socially conscious initiatives.
+So many new initiatives we had to share the top 10 green meeting trends:

 1. Technology and Gamification

 Technology is cool AND sustainable, so is gamification.
-Without trying too hard, an event can save a lot of trees by switching to a mobile app that includes the conference program, speaker’s bios, session abstracts and facility floor plans—all of which would have been printed on paper.
+Without trying too hard, an event can save a lot of trees by switching to a mobile app that includes:

 Look for other ways to use technology with the added benefit of saving the planet, then add up the savings to share with your community.